memgraph/docs/docs/how-to-guides/indexes.md

 The results of this query will be all of the labels and label-property pairs that Memgraph currently indexes.

-## How to create indexes
+## How to create indexes?

-Memgraph will NOT automatically index labeled data.
-If you want to optimize queries that fetch nodes by label you need to perform the indexing.
+Memgraph will not automatically index labeled data.
+If you want to optimize queries that fetch nodes using labels, you need to create indexes.

-If you have a node `Person` and you want to create a index for it, run a following query:
+If you have a node `Person` and you want to create an index for it, run the following query:

 ```cypher
 CREATE INDEX ON :Person;
 ```

 You can also create indexes on data with a specific combination of label and property, hence the name label-property index.

 For example, if you are storing information about people and you often retrieve their age, it might be beneficial to create an index on nodes labeled as